bforte/Functoid/README.md

 ```

 It won't terminate and you'll have to kill it with <kbd>Ctrl</kbd>+<kbd>C</kbd>
 (that's the `^C` you can see).
-As we know `c` will override the current
+The character `r` will override the current
 expression with the identity function, now let's try the following:

 ```
-functoid -e "Oc@"
+functoid -e "Or@"

 Final expression: λx1
 ```

 This time it terminates, that's because `functoid` only ever evaluates stuff if
 it really needs to.
-In fact try running it with `-q` flag and see what happens.
+In fact try running the first version with the `-q` flag
-If you don't like this behaviour however you can force evaluation at each step
+and see what happens.
+However if you don't like this behaviour you can force
-with the `-f` flag - meaning `functoid -qfe "Of@"` wont' terminate.
+evaluation at each step with the `-f` flag - meaning `functoid -qfe "Or@"`
+wont' terminate.

 <!-- ## Control flow